daijifeng001/MNC/README.md

 ##### 3.2.
 Train the model

 Run `experiments/scripts/cfm.sh` to train on VOC 2012 train set.
-Final mAP^r should be ~60.5% on VOC 2012 validation.
+Final mAP^r@0.5 should be ~60.5%, mAP^r@0.7 should be 42.6, on VOC 2012 validation.

 ```Shell
 cd $MNC_ROOT